Special Assistance at the Airport

 Are you currently recovering from an injury, have a health condition that makes walking or ascending the stairs difficult?
 We’ve got you covered.

 According to the Air Carrier Access Act of 1986, all US-based airlines must offer passengers with disabilities wheelchair transportation to and from their gates.
-Foreign airlines must offer similar assistance for flights going to and out of the United States.
-Conditions may vary for other countries yet they are mostly similar.
+In addition, foreign airlines must provide similar assistance for flights going to and out of the United States.
+Conditions may vary for other countries, yet they are mostly identical.

 Planning your trip:

 - Book flights on bigger planes if on-board assistance is needed.
-Bigger planes have more rows and therefore more aisle seats that can fit your needs
+Bigger aircraft have more rows and, therefore, more aisle seats that can fit your needs.

 Requesting help for special assistance

 - Contact us through Chat to select the required wheelchair from the below types:

 – You can walk short distances but cannot climb steps

 – You do not generally need a wheelchair, or only use a wheelchair for long distances, but can climb stairs

 – You use a wheelchair at all times and require assistance to move around in the aircraft cabin